 Tiberian Sun also has the sonic tank, which is the prototype of the above-mentioned weapon.

 Zhen Ji in Dynasty Warriors (except the sixth installment) uses flutes for sound waves.
 In 7, she is joined by Cai Wenji, who uses a harp.

 Sister series Samurai Warriors has Motochika Chōsokabe, who wields a shamisen (a Japanese guitar, more or less).

 Super Smash Bros..
 Brawl has several.
 Donkey Kong uses bongos for his final smash (the damage and range of which depend on your rhythm); an assist trophy plays guitar; Jigglypuff and Peach put enemies to sleep with song; Luigi uses a dance number to summon the Negative Zone; and King Dedede has a song and dance summonBig Gay Dance.

-Touhou doesn't have just one of these, it has 3: The Prismriver Sisters, each one with a different instrument.
+The Prismriver Sisters, a trio with each one associated with a different instrument.
 In the ninth game, their EX attacks involve them sending over their instrument to your side and having it launch bullets at you.

 Chrono Cross had Nikki.
 His weapon was, of course, a guitar (the guitar pick, if you wanna get technical), and his basic attack was playing it.
 His first special was to bludgeon someone with it, Hendrix-style.

 Irenes did something similar with her harp.
 And of course, there's bunnygirl Jan, who beats on a drum with a carrot.